nruffini32/youtube-video-analysis/README.md

 would have some limitations with the dataset and would need more metrics to fit an accurate model.
 For example, we knew that you can only like a video once where as you can watch the video multiple times.
-With that being said, another one of our goals was to be able to add features that are highly correlated to like_conversion_rate to the dataset that would help improve the overall accuracy of our model and assist in determining what is a good, nuetral, or bad video.
+With that being said, another one of our goals was to be able to add features that are highly correlated to like_conversion_rate to the dataset that would help improve the overall accuracy of our model and assist in determining what is a good, neutral, or bad video.